sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/narasiMhaThakkuraH/tArAbhaktisudhArNavaH_ekaviMshati_bhAgaH.md

  Next, the Chapter speaks of some Tāntrika medicines which enable a person to attain Deha-siddhi (good health with commanding personality), speaks of Janma-saṃskāra (a rite to be done on the birth of a son) and explains certain easier Tāntrika practices employed in winning over enemies and other things.

- Then comes a description of the Yantra and the Kavaca which ([being almost similar in character](# "The Yantra is a kind of mystic figure drawn on prescribed materials and may also be used as an amulet,")) mean some Mantra
+ Then comes a description of the Yantra and the Kavaca which (being almost similar in character[^4]) mean some Mantra

+[^4]: "The Yantra is a kind of mystic figure drawn on prescribed materials and may also be used as an amulet,"